GLOBAL MARKETS-Asian share markets edge higher on pandemic recovery signals

 By Scott Murdoch

-HONG KONG, May 4 (Reuters) - Asian share markets advanced marginally on Tuesday as investors looked to signs of recovery from the coronavirus pandemic as major economies around the world reopen.
+HONG KONG, May 4 (Reuters) - Asian share markets were mostly positive Tuesday as investors looked to signs of recovery from the coronavirus pandemic as major economies around the world reopen.

-MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS was just 0.15% higher heading into the Asian afternoon session in trading thinned by holidays in China and Japan.
-Hong Kong's Hang Seng Index .HSI was trading 0.3% higher at 28,441.95.
+MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS was just 0.13% higher in the the Asian afternoon session in trading thinned by holidays in China and Japan.
+Hong Kong's Hang Seng Index .HSI was trading 0.33% higher at 28,441.95.

 The mildly positive tone in Asia was broadly in line with that on Wall Street overnight, where upbeat earnings, news of cities reopening and a dovish Federal Reserve helped offset a disappointing report on manufacturing activity.